 With improvements in technology over the last decade, there has never been a better time to buy golf clubs made for seniors to improve your distance and control over the golf ball.
 These days, there is a wide selection of golf clubs for seniors, which are perfectly suited to their needs.
-We’ve compiled a guide on what to look for when buying clubs, as well as a list of our top picks for senior golfers in 2020.
+We’ve compiled a guide on what to look for when buying clubs, as well as a list of our top picks for the best golf clubs for seniors in 2021.

-Best Golf Clubs for Seniors: Reviewed for 2020
+Best Golf Clubs for Seniors: Complete Review (Updated for 2021)

 Picking a set of golf clubs is never a straight forward process, as there are hundreds of options on the market.
 We’ve covered the market and chose our top 7 picks that suit the needs of senior golfers; check out our findings below.